 ‘Ghost town’ for Clinton, Agra set to give a lively reception to Trumps

-‘Ghost town’ for Clinton, Agra set to give a lively reception to Trumpsindia Updated: Feb 20, 2020 23:39 IST
+Meanwhile, the state irrigation department has released more than 900 cusecs of water into the Yamuna, and garbage piled on the bank of the river, behind the Taj Mahal is being removed.india Updated: Feb 21, 2020 16:51 IST

 Things will be different during US President Donald Trump and First Lady Melania Trump’s visit on February 24.
 On either side of the 14 kmroute that Trump will travel from the airport to the monument , there will be crowds, including around 26,000 students, holding flags of India and the US.
 Over 3,000 artistes from Agra, Mathura and Vrindavan will also be performing on road-side stages.